 I have the same issue with soft vegetables, slightly browning bananas, mushy fruit and browning greens.

-So I keep 3 Containers that live in my freezer:
+So I keep 3 Containers in my freezer.
+They basically live there.

 Fruit and vegetables that are “gross” to me and my family (i.e. mushy, hard, brown) yet not moldy go into one of the 3 containers.